vary-001/vary-001/README.md

 ---

-*“Code is like humor.
-When you have to explain it, it’s bad.” – Cory House*
+*"Code is like humor.
+When you have to explain it, it’s bad." – Cory House*